nickgraffis/matematik/README.md

-# matematik
+## Matematik
+# Mathmatical helpers for JavaScript in browser or node
 Simple mathematical helpers in JS.